-Red Eyes – Bloodshot Eyes
+Red Bloodshot Eyes

-The term “red eye” is a non-specific term that describes the appearance of the eye.
+“Red eye” is a non-specific term that describes the appearance of the eye.
+It can occur in one or both eyes.
 Red eye could be due to an illness, injury, eye infections, or other condition such as allergies.
-Doctors don’t tend to take immediate action when a patient comes in with red eyes.
-It’s a very common condition and usually relates to something else such as tiredness, substance abuse, allergies, cold/flu or trauma.
-Red eyes can also be called or referred to as “bloodshot eyes”, “pink eye” and “allergy eyes”.
+Doctors do not tend to take immediate action when a patient comes in with red eyes.
+It is a very common condition that is usually caused by something else such as fatigue, substance abuse, allergies, or cold/flu.
+Red eyes are also referred to as bloodshot eyes, pink eye, and allergy eyes.

 What Causes Red Eyes?